 Are you looking for a VPN deal?
 Here is a site that lists active VPN promotions.
 If you know other Private Internet Access promotions feel free to share them in the comments below.

-You may pay for Private Internet Access services using many methods: credit cards, PayPal, Bitcoin, BitcoinCash, Amazon Pay, CashU, OKPay, Mint, Mobiano (Pay by mobile), Gift cards (including Starbucks, Walmart, Best Buy and over 100 more).
+You may pay for Private Internet Access services using many ways: credit cards, PayPal, Bitcoin, BitcoinCash, Amazon Pay, CashU, OKPay, Mint, Mobiano (Pay by mobile), Gift cards (including Starbucks, Walmart, Best Buy and over 100 more).

 According to the Terms of Service, you may get a full refund during the first 7-day of your subscription: